Shanmus4/Polaroid/README.md

 ## GitHub Repository

-This project is now available on GitHub: [Polaroid Camera](https://github.com/Shanmus4/Polaroid-Camera)
+This project is now available on GitHub: [Polaroid](https://github.com/Shanmus4/Polaroid)

 ### Sensitive Files
 Sensitive files such as `.windsurfrules` and any future API keys/secrets are protected by the `.gitignore` file and will not be uploaded to the repository.